click2cloud-kaliram/documents/fornax-setup-guide.md

 3. Open the port of 6443 in the security group of of machine A, B, C and D.

-4. In machine A, B, C, create a Kubernetes cluster following doc https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/.
+4. In machine A, B, C, create a Kubernetes cluster following doc https://github.com/click2cloud-kaliram/documents/blob/main/kubernetes_cluster_setup.md   or Offical doc https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/.

-5. In machine D, clone the repo https://github.com/CentaurusInfra/arktos/ and start an Arktos cluster byt running the script arktos-up.sh.
+5. In machine D, clone the repo https://github.com/Click2Cloud-Centaurus/arktos.git and start an Arktos cluster byt running the script arktos-up.sh.

 ## Kubeedge Configuration